 Campus View Village is the affordable and active on-campus student housing complex offered through the Skagit Valley College Foundation.
 Campus View Village is just steps away from the Mount Vernon campus, jogging trails, and sports fields.
-Students living in Campus View Village take six-or-more academic credits and live with three diverse roommates, while having a single bedroom all to themselves.
 Fun activities and a safe living/learning environment are just a few perks of living on-campus!
 Campus View Village is a popular living community among student-athletes, international students, and many others looking for affordable housing and the convenience of close proximity to campus.
-For more information about oncampus housing or to fill out an application, visit www.skagit.edu/cvv.
+For more information about on-campus housing or to fill out an application, visit www.skagit.edu/cvv.